ansible/molecule/docs/examples.md

 Tests and playbooks can be shared across scenarios.

-In this example the [tests]{.title-ref} directory lives in a shared location and `molecule.yml` points to the shared tests.
+In this example the `tests` directory lives in a shared location and `molecule.yml` points to the shared tests.

 ```yaml